maxemil/PhyloMagnet/README.md

 * download reference alignments and trees from EGGNOG, then use --addfragments in mafft to add contigs.

 ### 17-04-18
-* [x] download aligned references for all EggNOG classes, then only add assembled contigs
+* Download aligned references for all EggNOG classes, then only add assembled contigs

 ### 17-04-20
 * changed language (again...) to NextFlow